 2.1 Permissions dialogues in Android 14: The location access permission dialogue (a) shows three options: "While using the app", "Only this time" and "Don't allow".
 The media access permission dialogue also has three, but different options: "Allow limited access", "Allow all" and "Don't allow" 9 3.1 ICFS Access Dialogue: Displays the process executable name, PID, and target file path.
-Users may adjust the file scope, toggle permanent per- missions, or grant/deny access 12 5.1 Example of a picture mini-preview: image on the left is the scaled-down 2 version of the actual image stored in the file 20 5.0 21
+Users may adjust the file scope, toggle permanent per- missions, or grant/deny access 12 5.1 Example of a picture mini-preview: image on the left is the scaled-down 2 version of the actual image stored in the file 20 5.9 File coloction dialogue in Firefox 21